Binxly/Atomizer/README.md

-# Atomic Notes Generator for Obsidian
+# Atomizer: Atomic Notes Generator for Obsidian

 This plugin helps break down large notes into smaller, atomic notes using OpenAI's API.